 1. Ease Your Way Into Retirement

-“My advice is to get a feel for your income versus expenses and gradually add the activities that you have looked forward to into the income and expense flow,” said Frank Drago, president of Citizens Securities, Inc. and head of Citizens Investment Services.
-“After working for 30 to 40 years, the tendency is to fill the time with vacations, shopping, increased golfing or other activities — all of which cost money.”
+“My advice is to get a feel for your income versus expenses and gradually add the activities that you have looked forward to into the income and expense flow,” said Frank Drago, president of Citizens Securities Inc. “After working for 30 to 40 years, the tendency is to fill the time with vacations, shopping, increased golfing or other activities — all of which cost money.”
 Before committing to being retired, workers should first get a good feel for what their ordinary day would look like in retirement, Drago said.

 2. Delay Claiming Your Social Security Benefits